 Many industries are gradually switching to mobile workforce, experiencing a rapid transformation to remotely accessing work on mobile devices.
-This reinforces the important need for businesses to boost IT support services infrastructure now more than ever.
+This reinforces the important need for businesses to boost IT support services infrastructure and streamline their enterprise mobility management.
 Mobile device management software is an essential technology for managing and securing the data and applications that are used on your company’s remote devices.
-It also operates as the main interface to remotely control enrolled company- and employee-owned devices.
-Depending on your company’s mobile operation system, MDM software for Android and iOS are both available in the market.
+It also operates as the main interface to remotely control enrolled company owned devices and employee’s personal devices.
+Depending on your company’s mobile operation system, MDM for Android and iOS are both available in the market.

-Since Android holds 75.85% share of the mobile OS market, this article will focus primarily on Android MDM solution.
+Since Android holds 75.85% share of the mobile OS market, this article will focus primarily on Android mobile device management solution.
 Here is a list of 8 must-have Android MDM features every business should evaluate to efficiently manage your mobile workforce.

 1. IT unattended remote access and troubleshooting

 App crashes, malfunctioning devices, and failed installations are just some of the wide range of technical issues that IT administrators have to manage.
 Traditional IT troubleshooting methods such as onsite visits, emails, and phone calls are too costly and time-consuming for the service provider and the employee or customer.

 IT admins can resolve issues quickly and efficiently for non-technical users or those out in the field using the unrestricted remote control feature built within a MDM software.
 Any IT support and services can be administered in real-time and from the comfort of the admin’s office.

 2. Bulk and two-way file transfer for multiple devices